ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

    * - canti_thickness
      - Thickness of the cantilever [um]
    * - arm_cutoff_width
-     - By how much should the cantilever arm be thinned [um]
+     - Amount to thin the cantilever arm by [um]
    * - arm_cutoff_length
      - Length of the cantilever arm [um]
    * - arm_slot_width